-The Museum of London's new display is Keeping Alive the Suffragette Spirit.
-Curator Beverley Cook explains how the museum acquired its incredible Votes for Women collection and how it continues to inspire today.
+Curator Beverley Cook explains how the museum acquired its incredible Suffragette collection and how it continues to inspire today.

-Our new display Keeping Alive the Suffragette Spirit displays original artefacts from the Votes for Women campaign alongside modern objects from the artists and designers they've inspired.
+Our summer 2018 display, Keeping Alive the Suffragette Spirit, displayed original artefacts from the Votes for Women campaign alongside modern objects from the artists and designers they've inspired.
 It's a powerful testament to how the struggle for Votes for Women, which first succeeded in Britain 100 years ago, continues to influence people today.
 We've also displayed some objects never before seen by the public, including Suffragette-made scrapbooks giving a first-person perspective on the struggle.
 But why does the Museum of London have such an incredible collection relating to the Suffragettes?

 In 1950 the Museum of London acquired a truly exceptional collection of archives, visual material and mementoes relating to the militant Votes for Women campaign.
 Gifted by the Suffragette Fellowship, the collection provides a unique insight into the lives of Suffragettes and, in particular, those who served terms of imprisonment for the cause.
 Behind every object or photograph is an individual and highly personal story of courage and commitment.